 Below are some good questions to ask yourself when deciding if recruiting automation is the right move for your organization.

 At Entelo we’re committed to helping to support this emerging category through educational resources and online community.
-In addition, we host events on the topic of recruiting automation including the upcoming Recruiting Automation Summit.
+In addition, you can get a FREE copy of Entelo’s Definitive Guide to Recruiting Automation.
 To talk to an Entelo team member about how our recruiting automation technology can help your team recruit better, contact us here.